hjhopp/project-move/build-log.md

 Running Expo in dev mode gives warnings and the ability to do hot fixes / tweaks with immediate visibility, but the app will run slower.
 Test performance not in dev mode.

+## 9 September 2018

+More configuring eslint rules.